JRowleyLab/HiCrayon/README.md

 Small Hi-C maps or 1D tracks can be uploaded, but we have implemented a size cap.
 However, published Hi-C maps and bigwigs from ENCODE (https://www.encodeproject.org/) are able to be visualized in their entirety.
 <!-- and locally stored small bedGraph files. -->

-To fully avail yourself of the utility of HiCrayon, please [Install](../../wiki/Installation) a local version of the app.
+To fully avail yourself of the utility of HiCrayon, please [Install](<../../wiki/1.-Installation>) a local version of the app.

 ---------------------------------------------
 # Requirements for Installation
 To install HiCrayon, we use containerized Singularity that allows for a portable, reproducible environment.
-* [Singularity](https://github.com/JRowleyLab/HiCrayon/wiki/installation) is our primary method has excellent [installation](https://docs.sylabs.io/guides/3.0/user-guide/installation.html) documentation.
+* [Singularity] is our primary method and has excellent [documentation](https://docs.sylabs.io/guides/3.0/user-guide/installation.html).
 * [Conda] is also available but **NOT** recommended.

 At least 10 gigabytes of storage are recommended for the installation of the application, singularity image, and storage of the large experiment files.